 Biotechnology is a growing industry, a relatively new science that is expected to grow in importance over the coming decades as we find new ways to improve food yield, modify vital crops for hardiness and protection against disease and extreme weather, and to grow in some of the most remote areas on the planet.
 Typically, a researcher entering the biotech field will have a degree in plant biology, botany, biomedical engineering or other related science.
-In the last few years, some of the most prestigious universities in North America and throughout the world have custom-designed specific post-graduate programmes in biotechnology.
-Graduates with a BS can typically get field research work with pharmaceutical or other medical companies, but if they wish to engage in lab research and manage their own projects, as with most other science programmes a MS is desirable and a PhD preferable - especially if wishing to teach and research in a university department.
+In the last few years, some of the most prestigious universities in North America and throughout the world have custom-designed specific post-graduate programs in biotechnology.
+Learn more about biotechnology degrees.
+Graduates with a BS can typically get field research work with pharmaceutical or other medical companies, but if they wish to engage in lab research and manage their own projects, as with most other science programs a MS is desirable and a PhD preferable - especially if wishing to teach and research in a university department.

 Congress defined biotechnology as “any technique that uses living organisms or their products to make or modify a product, to improve plants or animals, or to develop microorganisms for specific uses.”
 (1).
 It is the modification of any biological system for human use (2) to include food, fiber, fuel and construction material.